Donald Pleasence: Film

 Pleasence played Lucifer in the religious epic The Greatest Story Ever Told (1965).
 He was one of many stars who were given cameos throughout the film.
 He also acted in Roman Polanski's Cul-de-sac (1966), in which he portrayed the love-sodden husband of a much younger French wife (Françoise Dorléac).
 He ventured successfully into American cowboy territory, playing a sadistic self-styled preacher who goes after stoic Charlton Heston in the Western Will Penny (1968).

-In The Night of the Generals (1967), Pleasence played, as he did in The Great Escape, an uncharacteristically sympathetic role - this time, as an old-school German general involved in a plot to kill Adolf Hitler.
+Pleasence played, as he did in The Great Escape, an uncharacteristically sympathetic role, this time, as an old-school German general involved in a plot to assassinate Adolf Hitler in The Night of the Generals (1967).

 Pleasence was the original choice of Michael Reeves for the title role of the folk horror film Witchfinder General (a.k.a.
 The Conqueror Worm, 1968) but once American International Pictures became involved in the production, they insisted that their contract star, Vincent Price, be given the lead, and Pleasence was dropped from the film.

 In 1971, Pleasence delivered a tour de force performance in the role of an alcoholic Australian doctor in Ted Kotcheff's nightmarish outback drama Wake in Fright.
 A lost film for many decades, Wake in Fright is now considered a pivotal film of both the Australian New Wave and the Ozploitation cycle, earning praise from contemporary critics for Kotcheff's direction and the cast's performances.

 Pleasence portrayed SEN 5241 in THX 1138 (1971), opposite Robert Duvall which was the directorial debut of George Lucas.
-The next year he appeared as an eccentric, tea-obsessed police inspector in the cult horror film Death Line alongside Norman Rossington and Christopher Lee.
-A few years later, he portrayed antagonist Lucas Deranian, in Walt Disney's Escape to Witch Mountain (1975) and, in Telefon (1977), Nicolai Dalchimsky, the Russian seeking to start a war between the United States and the Soviet Union.
+The next year he appeared as an eccentric, tea-obsessed police inspector alongside Norman Rossington and Christopher Lee in the cult horror film Death Line.
+A few years later, he portrayed antagonist Lucas Deranian, in Walt Disney's Escape to Witch Mountain (1975), and as Nicolai Dalchimsky, the Russian seeking to start a war between the United States and the Soviet Union in Telefon (1977).

 Pleasence appeared as Dr. Samuel Loomis in John Carpenter's horror film Halloween (1978).
 The film was a major success and was considered the highest grossing independent film of its time, earning accolades as a classic of the horror genre.
-He also played the teacher, Kantorek in All Quiet on the Western Front (1979), Dr. Kobras in The Pumaman (1980) and the held-hostage President of the United States in Escape from New York (1981).
+He also played the teacher, Kantorek in All Quiet on the Western Front (1979), Dr. Kobras in The Pumaman (1980), and the held-hostage President of the United States in Escape from New York (1981).
 The rather sinister accent which Pleasence employed in this and other films may be credited to the elocution lessons he had as a child.
-He reprised his Dr. Sam Loomis role in Halloween II (1981), Halloween 4: The Return of Michael Myers (1988), Halloween 5: The Revenge of Michael Myers (1989) and Halloween: The Curse of Michael Myers (1995).
+He reprised his Dr. Sam Loomis role in Halloween II (1981), Halloween 4: The Return of Michael Myers (1988), Halloween 5: The Revenge of Michael Myers (1989), and Halloween: The Curse of Michael Myers (1995).